Ever thought of touring on a bike?

 There is also the kaleidoscope of colours of clothes, homes and scenery.
 This particular route bar none has the most changes for the distance.
 There is no other route in the World that gives you that much change for the distance travelled.

-What a about accomodation, meals etc?
+What about accomodation, meals etc?

 The conventional tourer packs camping equipment including outdoor stove and fuel.
 Camping with tent, sleeping bag and mat is done out in the open called wild camping or at campsites.

 There are also well known hostels that are meant for backpackers and touring bikers.
 These hostels are well sought out along the journey even for those who prefer camping as their main form of accommodation.
-These hostels are also the only ”oasis” in remote locations and along fame routes such as the Pamir Highway.
+These hostels are also the only ”oasis” in remote locations and along famed routes such as the Pamir Highway.

 Here is another good reason to take breaks in hostels.
 Hostels are an excellent meeting point amongst those with the same agenda.
 It is to share meals, stories, exchange valuable notes on the way ahead, what to avoid and what is a must see.